Arziel1992/Z-S-Overview-Pack/README.md

 ##### Version v2.1.00 - _Zirio's experiments_
 >1.
 Adjusted information rows on Player Ship brackets.
 >2.
 Updated presets:
-	- Added Fighters to preset "Friendly: All".
+	- Added Fighters to "Friendly: All".
-	- Added Warpgates to preset "PvE: Incursions".
+	- Added Warpgates to "PvE: Incursions".
-	- Added Custom Offices to preset "Structures".
+	- Added Custom Offices to "Structures".
-	- Corrected typo on preset "PvP: Normal".
+	- Corrected typo on "PvP: Normal".

 ##### Version v2.0.00 - _Zirio's renovation_
 >1.
 Rewrote the entirety of the code for consistency, readability, compactness and scalability.